kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 code config
 ```

 Here we have two settings, command is the kubernetes equivalent of dockerfiles Entrypoint setting.
-And similarly 'args' is equivalent for the dockerfile's CMD setting.
+And similarly 'args' is the equivalent for the dockerfile's CMD setting.
 These 2 settings will override the baked in start-up command.
+By the way, some images might not come with a baked-in command at all.
+In which case you can use these 2 pod settings to set what you want the startup command to be.

 Here we're saying that we want to feed in this multiline string value into bash.
 We also used the -c flag to tell bash to treat this multiline string as a command.